dikshantgulekar/restcountry-api-ajax/README.md

 # restcountry-api-ajax
-This is rest country api using ajax
+This is rest country api using AJAX